Darkone83/ModXo-Basic/README.md

 #### Builders note

-LED1 and R1 are optional and not required for the PCB to work as expected
+LED1 and R1 are optional and not required for the PCB to work as expected.
+If your XBOX is a revision 1.6 you will need to rebuild the LPC manually or use a LPC rebuild PCB.

 ## Where to get one